MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 ## Login from your development terminal

-:point_up: Two different CLIs
+> [!TIP]
+> You will be using two different CLI tools in this quest:
+> - The [Azure Command-Line Interface (CLI) (`az`)](https://learn.microsoft.com/en-us/cli/azure/) is a set of commands used to create and manage Azure resources.
+> - The [Azure Developer CLI (`azd`)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) is a tool that helps you getting your application from local development environment to Azure.

 - Go back to your VS Code in your codespace.
-To login in to both, the Azure CLI (`az`) and the Azure Developer CLI (`azd`).

 - Log in using Azure CLI; follow the instructions to go confirm your identity in the browser.